HD 162826

 HD 162826 (HR 6669, HIP 87382) is a star in the constellation Hercules.
 It is about 110 ly away from Earth.
 With an apparent magnitude of 6.55, the star can be found with binoculars or a low-power telescope by reference to nearby Vega in the constellation Lyra.

 The star is considered to be a stellar sibling of the Sun and is the first such sibling to be discovered.

 Solar siblings are those stars that formed from the same gas cloud and in the same star cluster; the term was introduced in 2009.
-No planets have been detected orbiting HD 162826, but due to its metallicity, it is likely to harbor terrestrial planets; the star's spectra had been under observation previously.
+No planets have been detected orbiting HD 162826.
+However, due to its metallicity, it is likely to harbor terrestrial planets; the star's spectra had been under observation previously.

-In November 2018, a second potential solar twin was announced, HD 186302, an 8th magnitude star in the Pavo constellation, but this star’s status as a solar twin is disputed.
+In November 2018, a second potential solar twin was announced: HD 186302, an 8th magnitude star in the Pavo constellation, but this star’s status as a solar twin is disputed.